Skip to Content

 An AC Filter can extend the life of your HVAC system by keeping it clean, it helps your air conditioner operate more efficiently, and it even plays a part in cleaning the air in your home.

 A clean AC filter can even reduce your energy bill AND remove allergens from the air in your home.
+In fact, there’s 7 main negatives that can be caused by a dirty air conditioner filter.

 I’ll go over those below AND answers to common questions about AC Filters.

-7 Negatives Caused by a Dirty AC Filter
+7 Negative Dirty AC Filter Effects

 1. It can reduce the life of your HVAC System.